home-assistant/home-assistant.io/source/_integrations/lg_netcast.markdown

 ---
-title: "LG Netcast TV"
+title: LG Netcast TV
-description: "Instructions on how to integrate a LG TV (Netcast 3.0 & 4.0) within Home Assistant."
+description: Instructions on how to integrate a LG TV (Netcast 3.0 & 4.0) within Home Assistant.
 logo: lg.png
 ha_category:
   - Media Player
 ha_iot_class: Local Polling
-ha_release: "0.20"
+ha_release: '0.20'
 ---

 The `lg_netcast` platform allows you to control a LG Smart TV running NetCast 3.0 (LG Smart TV models released in 2012) and NetCast 4.0 (LG Smart TV models released in 2013).
 For the new LG WebOS TV's use the [webostv](/integrations/webostv#media-player) platform.